What to expect from this recipe

 Water, and any other liquid that is.
 Traditional chocolate recipes are based on fats.
 If the liquid is added to the mix this will cause the chocolate to seize.
 Basically, your beautiful shiny chocolate will go dull and clump together.

-Although you make be able to recover the mixture by adding more liquid, at this point it will be a ganache or a fudge, and won't set like regular chocolate.
+Although you may be able to recover seized chocolate by adding more liquid, at this point it will be like ganache or fudge, and won't set like regular chocolate.
 So remember, the most important thing when creating a chocolate recipe is to AVOID LIQUIDS at all costs.

 For a refined sugar-free option, I recommend using coconut sugar that has been blended down into a powdery consistency.
 This step will take a little patience, but it will be totally worth it to give you the smoothest consistency possible for homemade chocolate.